Tags

 But today, we don’t really have secretaries or note-takers anymore.
 (Alas, the Mad Men days are pretty far behind us.)

-One of the most popular generative AI use cases right now is summarization, giving you a concise four- or five-sentence recap of what was discussed during a conference call or video meeting.
+One of the most popular generative AI use cases right now is summarisation, giving you a concise four- or five-sentence recap of what was discussed during a conference call or video meeting:

 3. QA for customer support

-What if customer service AI tools could analyze the sentiment of your agents’ conversations in real time, and let supervisors know if they need to jump in to help?
+What if customer service AI tools could analyse the sentiment of your agents’ conversations in real time, and let supervisors know if they need to jump in to help?

-Or, what if an insurance call center needed to make sure its agents are always adhering to disclosure statements?
-AI can help with both by analyzing conversations in real time, recognizing important trigger words, and popping up reminders on agents’ screens to help them talk through challenging topics:
+Or, what if an insurance call centre needed to make sure its agents are always adhering to disclosure statements?
+AI can help with both by analysing conversations in real time, recognising important trigger words, and popping up reminders on agents’ screens to help them talk through challenging topics:

 4. Writing code